nazmul-islam00/LinguaLuxe/README.md

-LinguaLuxe is my CS50P final project.
-This is a application built using tkinter.
-This works as a dictionary and a translator(with pronunciations).
+LinguaLuxe is my CS50P final project, an application built using tkinter.
+This works as a dictionary and a translator(with support for pronunciations).